Introduction to Online Convex Optimization: Preface

 \chapter{Preface}

-This book serves as an introduction to the expanding theory of online convex optimization.
-It was written as an advanced text to serve as a basis for a graduate course, and/or as a reference to the researcher diving into this fascinating world at the intersection of optimization and machine learning.
+This book serves as an introduction to the expanding theory of online convex optimization (OCO).
+It was written as an advanced textbook to serve as a basis for a graduate course, and/or as a reference to researchers diving into this fascinating world at the intersection of optimization and machine learning.

-Such a course was given at the Technion in the years 2010--2014 with slight variations from year to year, and later at Princeton University in the years 2015-2016.
-The core material in these courses is fully covered in this book, along with exercises that allow the students to complete parts of proofs, or that were found illuminating and thought-provoking.
-Most of the material is given with examples of applications, which are interlaced throughout different topics.
-These include prediction from expert advice, portfolio selection, matrix completion and recommendation systems, SVM training and more.
+Such a course was given at the Technion in 2010--2014, with slight variations from year to year, and later at Princeton University in 2015--2020.
+The core material in these courses is fully covered in this book, along with exercises that allow students to complete parts of proofs, or that were found illuminating and thought-provoking by those taking the course.
+Most of the material is given with examples of applications, which are interlaced throughout various topics.
+These include prediction from expert advice, portfolio selection, matrix completion and recommendation systems, and support vector machine training.

-Our hope is that this compendium of material and exercises will be useful to you; the educator and the researcher.
+Our hope is that this compendium of material and exercises will be useful to you; the researcher and/or educator.

-\section{Placing this book in the machine learning library}
+\section{Placing this Book in the Machine Learning Library}

-The broad field of machine learning broadly speaking, as in the sub-disciplines of online learning, boosting, regret minimization in games, universal prediction and other related topics, have seen a plethora of introductory texts in recent years.
-With this note we can hardly do justice to all, but perhaps point to the location of this book in the readers' virtual library.
+The broad field of machine learning, as in the sub-disciplines of online learning, boosting, regret minimization in games, universal prediction, and other related topics, have seen a plethora of introductory books in recent years.
+With this note, we can hardly do justice to all of these, but perhaps point to the most related books on the topics of machine learning, learning in games, and optimization, whose intersection is our main focus.

-The neighboring book, which served as an inspiration to the current manuscript, and indeed an inspiration to the entire field of learning in games, is the wonderful text of Cesa-Bianchi and Lugosi \cite{CesaBianchiLugosi06book}.
-On the other side, there are the numerous introductory essays to convex optimization and convex analysis, to name a few \cite{boyd.convex,NesterovBook,NY83,Nemirovski04lectures,borwein2006convex,rockafellar1997convex}.
-The more broad texts on machine learning are too numerous to state hereby, but are definitely not far.
+The most closely related book, which served as an inspiration to the current, and indeed an inspiration to the entire field of learning in games, is the wonderful text of \citet{CesaBianchiLugosi06book}.
+From the literature on mathematical optimization theory, there are the numerous introductory essays to convex optimization and convex analysis, to name only a few \citep{boyd.convex,NesterovBook,NY83,Nemirovski04lectures,borwein2006convex,rockafellar1997convex}.
+The author fondly recommends the text from which he has learned about mathematical optimization theory \citep{Nemirovski04lectures}.
+The more broad texts on machine learning are too numerous to state here.